Marpole: Transportation

 Because of the Oak and Arthur Laing Bridges, traffic jams are common in the area, especially during peak hours.
 However, it is well-served by public transit, which is run by TransLink and operated by Coast Mountain Bus Company.

 In September 2009, the Canada Line replaced most of the suburban routes and the 98 B-Line.
 It runs under Cambie Street, and has a bus connecting surface station at Marine Drive, with a future station at 57th Avenue.

 Marpole is also directly across the Fraser River from Vancouver International Airport.
 Located on Sea Island in Richmond, it is the second busiest airport in Canada.

 Demographics

-37% of Marpole residents’ mother tongue was one of the two forms of Chinese (Mandarin & Cantonese) and 42% of the area's populace identified as Chinese in 2006.
-Fifty-nine percent of the population of Marpole was born outside of Canada.
+37 percent of Marpole residents’ mother tongue was either Mandarin or Cantonese, and 42 percent of the area's populace identified as Chinese in 2006.
+59 percent of the population of Marpole was born outside of Canada.

 Economy

 Most of Marpole's stores are centred along the southern end of Granville Street.
 There are small corner shops located on Oak Street and 67th, and on Cambie at 57th.
 A number of businesses, ranging from drive-through fast-food eateries to big box stores, manufacturers and distributors are also located along Marine Drive east of the Arthur Laing bridge, with more heavy-industry type businesses are located along the banks of the Fraser River.
 Just west of the Arthur Laing bridge is the old Fraser Arms Hotel, now a strip mall and liquor store.
 Just west of the Fraser Arms is the approximate location of the Great Marpole Midden.
 The West 70th Avenue area is currently undergoing some revitalization, with the redevelopment of the Safeway grocery store, partnered with residential condo towers.